It is no secret that there is a health crisis currently affecting both this country and the world.

-An exponential increase in chronic preventable diseases such as obesity and diabetes coupled with ever increasing healthcare costs has created a massive opportunity – or a need – for health coaching.
+With an exponential increase in chronic preventable diseases such as obesity and diabetes coupled with ever-increasing healthcare costs, a massive need for health coaching has been created.

-More and more people are looking for guidance, education, and encouragement as they work to live a healthier lifestyle.
-As a health coach, your ability to provide these things put you in high demand.
+More people are looking for guidance, education, and encouragement as they work to live a healthier lifestyle.
+As a health coach, your ability to provide these things puts you in high demand.

 Health coaching has risen 38 percent in the last few years.
-With the turn toward preventative medicine to reduce health costs, as well as the push to address chronic illness, health coaches will be in an excellent position to create their own health-coaching business or get a job in a clinic, hospital or corporate setting.
+With the turn toward preventative medicine to reduce health costs, as well as the push to address chronic illness, health coaches are in an excellent position to create their own health-coaching business or be employed by a clinic, hospital, or corporate setting.

-The benefits are also great for employers.
+The benefits of health coaching are also great for employers.
 If people are healthier, that can lower insurance costs for employers.
 With some companies, you can even get a bonus at work or at least pay less for insurance.

-Below we will take a closer look at some of the reasons health coaching has become such a booming field.
+Below we will take a closer look at some of the reasons health coaching has become such a booming field recently.

 Limited doctor-patient time

 A scheduled visit with a physician seems to be set to a timer.
-The doctor, who might not even bother to sit down, asks a few perfunctory questions, makes a quick diagnosis and writes a prescription (which may not even be necessary).
+The doctor, who might not even bother to sit down, asks a few perfunctory questions, makes a quick diagnosis, and writes a prescription (which sometimes isn’t even necessary).
 Then they’re off to the next patient.

 Does your doctor have time to chat with you about your health habits, nutrition, lifestyle, and activity level?
 Probably not.
 And, they clearly don’t have the time to discuss any added emotional stress.

-But not so surprisingly, these are important discussions that may actually keep you well.
+But not so surprisingly, these are important discussions that may actually be what keeps you well.

-That time crunch may be putting a strain on the doctor-patient relationship, but it’s also among the factors helping to create job opportunities in the growing field of health coaching.
-Health coaches act as mentors, motivating their clients to make better decisions in their diet and exercise routines, and assisting with stress reduction, all of which can lead to better health and fewer doctor visits.
+The time crunch may be putting a strain on the doctor-patient relationship, but it’s also among the factors helping to create job opportunities in the growing field of health coaching.
+Health coaches act as mentors, motivating their clients to make better decisions with their diet and exercise routines, and assisting with stress reduction, all of which can lead to better health and fewer doctor visits.

 Acute diseases are being outnumbered by chronic diseases